TylerPachal/wild/notes.md

+{"bagb[g", "bagb[*"}

+Exposed an error with my tokenizer.
+The asterisk was being interpreted as a literal since it appears after an open square bracket (and we thought it would be part of a class).
+However since the open square bracket was never closed, it is not actually a class.

 {<<2, 1, 40>>, <<2, 63, 40>>}

 Some more low-ascii-value bytes.
 Asking a question on StackExchange to make sure my bash-tester-script works appropriately.

+:binary.list_to_bin(value)

+Switched a lot of to_string function to :binary.list_to_bin because with our properties we are dealing with a lot of binaries that are not valid strings.
+Example: [<<228>>, "*"]